 Breast-feeding can be challenging.
 Consider these breast-feeding tips for new moms, from asking for help right away to letting baby set the pace.By Mayo Clinic Staff

 You know the benefits of breast-feeding.
 Breast milk contains the right balance of nutrients for your baby.
-Breast milk is easier to digest than is commercial formula, and the antibodies in breast milk boost your baby's immune system.
+Breast milk is easier than commercial formula for your baby to digest, and the antibodies in breast milk boost your baby's immune system.
 Breast-feeding might even help you lose weight after the baby is born.

 Still, breast-feeding can be challenging.
 Use these breast-feeding tips to get off to a good start.

 Reading about breast-feeding is one thing.
-Doing it on your own is something else.
+Doing it is something else.
 The first time you breast-feed your baby — preferably within the first hour after delivery — ask for help.

-The maternity nurses or a hospital lactation consultant can offer breast-feeding tips, starting with how to position the baby and make sure he or she is latching on correctly.
-Your doctor or your baby's doctor might offer breast-feeding tips, too.
+The maternity nurses or a hospital lactation consultant can offer breast-feeding tips, starting with how to position the baby and how to make sure he or she is latching on correctly.
+Your or your baby's health care provider might offer breast-feeding tips, too.